avafinger/nanopi-m4-ubuntu-base-minimal/README.md

+    The service should be the last service to be run, if not you get the "timeout" issue and BT will be useless.
+    A trick to make BT stable is as follow:

+      * Disable the BT service

+        	sudo systemctl disable brcm_patchram_plus.service

+      * Install our trick to rc.local service that is the last service pulled up from systemd

+        Copy and past the complete command below:

+		sudo printf '%s\n' '#!/bin/bash' 'pulseaudio -D' 'brcm_patchram_plus -d --enable_hci --no2bytes --use_baudrate_for_download --tosleep 200000 --baudrate 1500000 --patchram /system/etc/firmware/bcm4356a2.hcd --enable_lpm /dev/ttyS0 > /tmp/bt.log 2>&1 &' 'exit 0' | sudo tee -a /etc/rc.local
+		sync && sudo reboot

+	Check with :

+		hcitool devi
+		Devices:
+			hci0	CC:4B:73:23:D4:33

   * Pairing a Phone with our NanoPi M4

     Install the packages if not already installed:

 		sudo apt-get install rfkill bluez

     Run pulseaudio required to pair with a phone.

-		pulseaudio
+		pulseaudio -D

     If you have not installed pulse and alsa you need to to do it and check if it is working:

 		ubuntu@nanopi-m4:~$ ps -e |grep pulse